-Perform these initial configuration tasks on the VMware virtual machine, using the USM Anywhere Sensor console.
+Perform these initial configuration tasks on the VMware VM, using the USM Anywhere Sensor console.

 Log in using the credentials displayed in the console screen.

 (Optional.)
 Configure the keyboard if you use a keyboard layout other than the U.S. default.

 Set a new password for the sysadmin user.

 If your system sets an IP address automatically, note the web URL (IP address).
 You will need the URL when you exit from the console and follow the instructions in